maybleMyers/H1111/README.md

 ie for linux on the second gpu: CUDA_VISIBLE_DEVICES=1 python h1111.py

 ## full changlog
+7/31/2025
+    I have added support for the wan 2.2 i2v 14b and 5b models on the wan2.2b branch.
+24GB gpu needed as of now for vae things.
+Download the appropriate models from https://huggingface.co/maybleMyers/wan_files_for_h1111/  .
+Use the 2.1 vae for 14b and the 2.2 vae for 5b.
+The easiest way to switch branches is to git pull then git switch wan2.2b
 7/27/2025
     Make multitalk memory management better, it was oom'ing on longer gens but should be stable now.
 7/26/2025